Kevin64/asset-information-and-registration/README.md

 <img align="right" width="150" height="150" src=https://github.com/Kevin64/asset-information-and-registration/assets/1903028/44bdf179-9c9a-410f-9be4-7808627053c3 />

-AIR is a program designed to scan a PC configuration and then registering into a database on a remote server, while enforcing some settings to ensure a specific level of standardization inside the organization.
-It's ideal for scenarios where an IT administrator delegates a service to a subordinate agent (empoloyee or intern) and cannot check for compliance on each asset individually.
+AIR is a program designed to scan a PC configuration and then register into a database on a remote server, while enforcing some settings to ensure a specific level of standardization inside the organization.
+It's ideal for scenarios where an IT administrator delegates a service to a subordinate agent (employee or intern) and cannot check for compliance on each asset individually.

 The software scans various aspects of a computer hardware and configuration, such:

 - **Brand**
 - **Model**
 - **Serial Number**
 - **Processor (CPU)**
-- **RAM** - enforced by default (alerts if RAM amount is too high ou too low for x86 or x64 systems respectively)
+- **RAM** - enforced by default (alerts if the RAM amount is too high or too low for x86 or x64 systems respectively)
 - **Total storage size**
-- **S.M.A.R.T. status** - enforced by default (alerts if the storage device is not healty, according to the OS built-in S.M.A.R.T. reporting)
+- **S.M.A.R.T. status** - enforced by default (alerts if the storage device is not healthy, according to the OS built-in S.M.A.R.T. reporting)
 - **Storage type**
 - **SATA/M.2 operation mode** - enforced by default (alerts if the storage devices are not operating in the correct mode for a given hardware model)
 - **Video card (GPU)**